puppetlabs/puppetdb/documentation/api/query/v4/facts.markdown

 behaves exactly like a call to `/pdb/query/v4/facts` with a query string of `["=", "name", "<FACT NAME>"]`.

-### URL Parameters / Query Operators / Query Fields / Response Format
+### URL parameters / query operators / query fields / response format

 This route is an extension of the plain `facts` endpoint.
 It uses the exact same parameters, operators, fields, and response format.

 If you provide a `query` parameter, it will specify additional criteria, which will be used to return a subset of the information normally returned by this route.

 ### Examples